tsupei/text-generate/README.md

 # Task

-There could be several scenarios that 'Text Generation' could be used.
+There are several scenarios that `Text Generation` could be used.

 Let's say autocompletion(or recommendation), `Kite` is known as a notable tool using AI/NLP techniques to enhance autocompletion skills.

-More, `OpenAI` also released their markable result in Text Generation using very large `GPT-2`.
+More, for machine writing, `OpenAI` have already released their remarkable result in Text Generation using very large `GPT-2`.

 # Dependencies